314dev/PI/docs/source/common/checkpointing.rst

 Where
 -----

 - It gives you the ability to specify the ``dirpath`` and ``filename`` for your checkpoints.
-Filename can also be dynamic so you can inject the metrics that are being logged using :meth:`~pytorch_lightning.core.lightning.LightningModule.log`.
+Filename can also be dynamic so you can inject the metrics that are being logged using :meth:`~pi_ml.core.lightning.LightningModule.log`.

 |

     .. testcode::

-        from pytorch_lightning.callbacks import ModelCheckpoint
+        from pi_ml.callbacks import ModelCheckpoint

         # saves a file like: my/path/sample-mnist-epoch=02-val_loss=0.32.ckpt